 Ear infections may still affect your child more frequently, and they might need some help from a speech therapist.
 There is a chance more cleft surgery will be needed to maintain the function of the mouth, nose, and lips and to improve facial esthetics.
 You'll need to follow the advice of your dentist to keep your child’s teeth clean, particularly if they are misaligned.

 After receiving surgery as a child for cleft palate, adults and teenagers may still need extra medical care.
 Sometimes teeth don’t form where the clefts were and implants or veneers may be necessary.
-Adult teeth can come through twisted and this could call for braces as they grow up too.
-They might even need bone grafts to help with jaw realignment, as was the case for Lydia in the video below.
+Adult teeth can come through twisted and this could call for braces for kids as they grow up too.

 It can be worrying for a parent to be told their baby has a cleft lip or palate: we all want our babies to be perfect.
 Even though your baby has a cleft, which will mean surgeries, treatment, and possibly braces and dental implants in the years ahead, they should be able to live a pretty normal life.